 Sizing is something that need careful consideration as well; not just the size of the image but the size of the frame, mat and space where it’s going to be hung or displayed.

-When picture framing, do you want the picture to be the focal point of the room and take up a large amount of space or do you want to be a small added detail to the room?
+When framing a photo, do you want the picture to be the focal point of the room and take up a large amount of space or do you want it to be a small added detail to the room?
 You’ll have to decide what works better for your design.These are rules and guidelines that the industry adheres to when picture framing but rules were made to be broken, especially when you’re looking to make a statement with your design.